 What is a DESTEP Analysis?

-A DESTEP Analysis is a framework used to understand the external environment and the issues that may impact you.
+A DESTEP Analysis is a framework used to understand the external environmental factors and the issues that may impact you.
 DESTEP stands for Demographic, Economic, Sociocultural, Technological, Ecological and Political/Legal.
 These are the six categories you use to list factors that could impact your business.
 It’s commonly presented as a six pillar structure or a 2x3 matrix, and can be applied to any business in any industry.
 As you've maybe noticed, it's very similar to PESTLE but with a more refined focus on Demographics.

 The structure of a DESTEP allows you to easily view all of the key external factors influencing your business in one diagram.